Processing math: 10%

 The canonical bundle of projective space and hypersurfaces

-Let $\P^n$ be projective $n$-space with coordinates $[x_0:\cdots:x_n]$.
-Cover $\P^n$ with affine pieces $U_i = \{x_i\neq 0\}$, each of which are $\A^n$, in coordinates $(y_1,\dots,y_n)$, where $y_j = x_j/x_i$.
-Recall that the canonical bundle of $\P^n$ is the $n$-fold wedge of the cotangent bundle of $\P^n$, or $\omega_{\P^n} = \bigwedge^nT^*_{\P^n}$.
+Let \P^n be projective n-space with coordinates [x_0:\cdots:x_n].
+Cover \P^n with affine pieces U_i = \{x_i\neq 0\}, each of which are \A^n, in coordinates (y_1,\dots,y_n), where y_j = x_j/x_i.
+Recall that the canonical bundle of \P^n is the n-fold wedge of the cotangent bundle of \P^n, or \omega_{\P^n} = \bigwedge^nT^*_{\P^n}.
 The canonical bundle for an arbitrary variety is defined analogously.

-Definition: Let $X$ be a projective $n$-dimensional variety.
-The sheaf of regular functions on $X$ is $\mathcal O_X$, with $\mathcal O_X(U)=\{f/g\ :\ f,g\in k[x_1,\dots,x_n]/I(X), g\neq 0\}$, and the restriction maps are function restriction.
+Definition: Let X be a projective n-dimensional variety.
+The sheaf of regular functions on X is \mathcal O_X, with \mathcal O_X(U)=\{f/g\ :\ f,g\in k[x_1,\dots,x_n]/I(X), g\neq 0\}, and the restriction maps are function restriction.

-There is a natural grading on $\mathcal O_X$, given by $\deg(f)-\deg(g)$.
-A shift in the grading may be applied, called a {\it Serre twist}, to get a differently graded (but isomorphic) module: for $\varphi\in \mathcal O_X$ with $\deg(\varphi)=k$, set $\varphi\in\mathcal O_X(\ell)$ to have $\deg(\varphi) = k-\ell$.
+There is a natural grading on \mathcal O_X, given by \deg(f)-\deg(g).
+A shift in the grading may be applied, called a {\it Serre twist}, to get a differently graded (but isomorphic) module: for \varphi\in \mathcal O_X with \deg(\varphi)=k, set \varphi\in\mathcal O_X(\ell) to have \deg(\varphi) = k-\ell.

-Let $\alpha = dy_1\wedge\cdots\wedge dy_n\in \omega_{\P^n}$, which is well-defined on all of $U_i$.
-We claim this is well-defined on all of $\P^n$.
-We check this on the overlap $U_0\cap U_n$ (for nicer notation), but the approach is analogous for $U_i\cap U_j$.
+Let \alpha = dy_1\wedge\cdots\wedge dy_n\in \omega_{\P^n}, which is well-defined on all of U_i.
+We claim this is well-defined on all of \P^n.
+We check this on the overlap U_0\cap U_n (for nicer notation), but the approach is analogous for U_i\cap U_j.

-U_0 & = \{(y_1,\dots,y_n)\ :\ y_i = x_i/x_0\} & y_i & = \frac{z_{i+1}}{z_i} & dy_i & = \frac{z_1dz_{i+1}-z_{i+1}dz_1}{z_1^2} \\
+\begin{align*} U_0 & = \{(y_1,\dots,y_n)\ :\ y_i = x_i/x_0\} & y_i & = \frac{z_{i+1}}{z_i} & dy_i & = \frac{z_1dz_{i+1}-z_{i+1}dz_1}{z_1^2} \\ U_n & = \{(z_1,\dots,z_n)\ :\ z_i = x_{i-1}/x_n\} & y_n & = \frac1{z_1} & dy_n & = \frac{-dz_1}{z_1^2} \end{align*}

 Therefore

-Since the transition function has a pole of order $n+1$ when $z_1 = 0$, which happens when $x_0=0$, we have that $\alpha$ has a pole of order $n+1$ at $\infty$.
-Therefore $\omega_{\P^n} \cong \mathcal O_{\P^n}(-n-1)$.
+Since the transition function has a pole of order n+1 when z_1 = 0, which happens when x_0=0, we have that \alpha has a pole of order n+1 at \infty.
+Therefore \omega_{\P^n} \cong \mathcal O_{\P^n}(-n-1).

-Let $X\subset \P^n$ be a smooth hypersurface defined by a degree $d$ equation $F(x_0,\dots,x_n)=0$.
-On the affine piece $U_0$ this becomes $f(y_1,\dots,y_n)=F(1,\frac{x_1}{x_0},\dots,\frac{x_n}{x_0})$ with $y_i = x_i/x_0$.
+Let X\subset \P^n be a smooth hypersurface defined by a degree d equation F(x_0,\dots,x_n)=0.
+On the affine piece U_0 this becomes f(y_1,\dots,y_n)=F(1,\frac{x_1}{x_0},\dots,\frac{x_n}{x_0}) with y_i = x_i/x_0.
 The total derivative is

 \frac{\dy f}{\dy y_1} dy_1 + \cdots + \frac{\dy f}{\dy y_n} dy_n = \sum_{i=1}^n\frac{\dy f}{\dy y_i}dy_i = 0,

-and since $X$ is smooth, the terms never all vanish at the same time.
-Let $V_i=\{\frac{\dy f}{\dy y_i} \neq 0\}$, and set
+and since X is smooth, the terms never all vanish at the same time.
+Let V_i=\{\frac{\dy f}{\dy y_i} \neq 0\}, and set

 \beta_i = \frac{(-1)^{i-1}}{\dy f/\dy y_i} dy_1\wedge\cdots \wedge \widehat{d y_i}\wedge \cdots \wedge d y_n \in \omega_X,

-which is well-defined on all of $V_i\subset U_0$.
-We claim that the choice of $V_i$ does not matter, and indeed, assuming $i<j$,
+which is well-defined on all of V_i\subset U_0.
+We claim that the choice of V_i does not matter, and indeed, assuming i<j,

-Hence $\beta_i$ is well-defined on all of $U_0$, and we call it simply $\beta$.
-Next we claim it is well-defined on all of $X$.
-Again we only check on the overlap of $U_0\cap U_n$.
-On the affine piece $U_n$ this becomes $g(z_1,\dots,z_n)=F(\frac{x_0}{x_n},\dots,\frac{x_{n-1}}{x_n},1)=f(\frac{z_2}{z_1},\dots,\frac{z_n}{z_1},\frac1{z_1})$ with $z_i = x_{i-1}/x_n$.
-We employ the chain rule $\frac{\dy f}{\dy y_i}=\frac{\dy f}{\dy z_j}\frac{\dy z_j}{\dy y_i}$ and the results above to find that
+Hence \beta_i is well-defined on all of U_0, and we call it simply \beta.
+Next we claim it is well-defined on all of X. Again we only check on the overlap of U_0\cap U_n.
+On the affine piece U_n this becomes g(z_1,\dots,z_n)=F(\frac{x_0}{x_n},\dots,\frac{x_{n-1}}{x_n},1)=f(\frac{z_2}{z_1},\dots,\frac{z_n}{z_1},\frac1{z_1}) with z_i = x_{i-1}/x_n.
+We employ the chain rule \frac{\dy f}{\dy y_i}=\frac{\dy f}{\dy z_j}\frac{\dy z_j}{\dy y_i} and the results above to find that

-for some constant $c$.
-This comes from expressing $f$ in terms of the $z_i$s and factoring.
-Since the transition function has a pole of order $n-d+1$ when $z_1 = 0$, which happens when $x_0=0$, we have that $\beta$ has a pole of order $n-d+1$ at $\infty$.
-Therefore $\omega_{X} \cong \mathcal O_{X}(-n+d-1)$.
+for some constant c.
+This comes from expressing f in terms of the z_is and factoring.
+Since the transition function has a pole of order n-d+1 when z_1 = 0, which happens when x_0=0, we have that \beta has a pole of order n-d+1 at \infty.
+Therefore \omega_{X} \cong \mathcal O_{X}(-n+d-1).

 References: Griffiths and Harris (Principles of Algebraic Geometry, Chapter 1.2)